StillKe/python-logging-utils/README.md

 Data Aggregation and Sorting Utility
 This Python script provides functionality for aggregating data from multiple sources and sorting it using various techniques.

-## Usage
-Features (Aggregation Sorting)
-Aggregate data from multiple sources.
-Sort the aggregated data using different sorting techniques: bubble sort, selection sort, insertion sort, quick sort, merge sort.
-Users can input data sources and specify the sorting technique from the command line prompt.
-Error handling for invalid input.

-## Installation (Aggregation Sorting)
-No installation is required.
-Simply download the data_aggregation_and_sorting.py file and run it using a Python interpreter.

 ## You can install Python Logging Utils using pip:

 ```sh